-They struggle because GTM grew reactively—without ever being intentionally designed as a system.
+They struggle because GTM grew reactively — without ever being intentionally designed as a system.

 These aren't execution failures.

-They are structural symptoms of go-to-market that evolved over time — built through early wins, founder-led selling, opportunistic partnerships, and layered tools — but never redesigned as a system.
+They are structural symptoms of go-to-market that evolved over time — built through early wins, founder-led selling, opportunistic partnerships, and layered tools — but never redesigned as a coherent system.

 Go-to-market performance isn't determined by any single function.
 It emerges from how multiple systems work together — or don't.

-Sustainable growth requires intentional GTM architecture.
+Sustainable growth requires an intentionally designed GTM system.

-"GTM performance is constrained by the weakest system — not the strongest function."
+GTM performance is constrained by the weakest system — not the strongest function.

 Clarity Must Come Before Change